Painting on Location

 11.5x7.5, oil, #893, 04-30-03

 Use your strokes to create direction.
 Follow the ground or object planes with strokes.
-The Yellow in this painting is Gamboge.
-All with my #9 knife.
+The Yellow is Gamboge, all laid in with my #9 knife.

 11.5x7.5, oil, #895, 05-02-03